 Early Life

-Israel Alexander Englander, often known as "Izzy," was born on September 30, 1948, in Brooklyn, New York.
-He grew up in the Crown Heights neighborhood in a Polish-Jewish family.
-His parents, Polish immigrants, instilled in him the values of hard work and perseverance.
-Englander was raised in a religious home and attended yeshiva.
-He developed an early interest in the stock market, even trading stocks while in high school.
+Israel Englander, often known as "Izzy," was born in Brooklyn, New York, in 1948 to Polish-Jewish parents who immigrated to the United States after surviving the Holocaust.
+He grew up in a religious household and attended yeshiva.
+Englander developed an early interest in finance, trading stocks while still in high school.

 Rise to Success